jounijoh/Filmpic-Back-End/README.md

 # filmpicH2

-Database site for storing data of photographs taken on film.
+Website for storing data of photographs taken on film.